-Today our multidisciplinary R&D team includes 15 PhDs from leading US universities with field experience in machine learning, deep learning, computer vision, medical image analysis, genomic sequencing, and molecular biology.
+Today our multidisciplinary R&D team includes more than 20 PhDs from leading US universities with field experience in machine learning, deep learning, computer vision, medical image analysis, genomic sequencing, and molecular biology.
 Our team members have published over 100 articles in peer-reviewed science journals, and have accumulated decades of experience working with healthcare delivery systems world-wide.

 The future of smarter healthcare is artificial intelligence.
 CuraCloud has attracted strong financial backing because it leads the field in using the power of machine learning to enhance healthcare effectiveness, precision and efficiency worldwide.